regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 ## Enters Hugo Pipes🚰

 Enough about me, let’s talk about Hugo’s newly introduced Asset Processing set of methods!
-It’s been the on the #ssg news cycle for more than a week now so it’s time to get acquainted!
+It’s been the on the #staticgen news cycle for more than a week now so it’s time to get acquainted!

 ### Assets is the new static (wait... no!)